 How To Install

-Installing is simple, power you’re computer off and unplug it.
+Installing it is simple: power your computer off and unplug it.

-Then you just plug your 6-pin to 6-pin mini into the motherboard and card.
-And install the card.
+Then, you plug your 6-pin to 6-pin mini into the motherboard and card and install the card.
 That’s it.

 Enable CUDA GPU in Premiere CS6 or CC

 You can download a text file that has links to Adobe CS6 Files.
-If you’re on CC, just replace the type “CS6” with “CC”
+If you’re on CC, replace the type “CS6” with “CC.”

-With the new Adobe CC you no longer need to do this.
-Also, you no longer need to use CUDA.
+With the new Adobe CC, you no longer need to do this, and you no longer need to use CUDA.
 Open CL works fine.

 Only Draw Backs

 The only drawback is you won’t get a boot screen.
-The card won’t be read by the machine until it loads Mavericks with the drivers since it’s a Non-EFI card.
-(Extensible Firmware Interface) Mac specific cards have special firmware that is EFI so it can talk directly to the hardware.
-It was a firmware developed by Intel designed to replace Legacy Bios.
+The machine won’t read the card until it loads Mavericks with the drivers since it’s a non-EFI card.
+(Extensible Firmware Interface) Mac-specific cards have special EFI firmware to talk directly to the hardware.
+Intel developed a firmware that was designed to replace Legacy Bios.
 Apple uses this technology, but Nvidia currently does not.

 Using Bootcamp

 This presents a problem if you’re using Bootcamp.
 You can no longer boot to different systems with the on-screen interface.
-You have to go into your systems settings and change your targeted boot drive every time you want to boot into a different system.
-Not a huge deal, just requires a little more work.
+You must go into your system settings and change your targeted boot drive whenever you want to boot into a different system.
+It’s not a huge deal, but it requires a little more work.
 And you must have the Bootcamp software installed on the PC side.

 Additional Downloads You’ll Need

-You’ll need nVidea drivers which you’ll have to do a search for.
+You’ll need nVidea drivers, which you’ll have to search for.

 And the CUDA drivers found here.
 Only if you want to run CUDA over Open CL.
 I haven’t noticed a difference.